 Any community member can book one of these for visitors, albeit family, friends or a project they are running.
 The build, service, maintenance and utility costs of each accommodation is amortized over a period and converted to a nightly rate.
 This ensures that the community-members are not paying for these accommodations, they are paid for by each user, at a community spirited rate.

 This facility is also used by KIRRAretail (Kr) to operate a Hip Camp style accommodation.
-Blocks #7, #8, and #9 will have cleared, powered, and water provisioned camping locations and caravan sites to accommodate visitors to the farm with their own portable accommodations.
-These facilities can also be used by community members during farm based events, like retreats etc. The community has a number of "Glamping" tents which can also be configured to service the needs of visitors for retreats and other events.
+Blocks #7, #8, and #9 will have cleared, powered, and water provisioned camping locations and caravan sites to accommodate visitors to the community with their own portable accommodations.
+These facilities can also be used by community members during community-based events, like retreats etc. The community has a number of "Glamping" tents which can also be configured to service the needs of visitors for retreats and other events.

 Again, these dwellings will be established using a number of natural building techniques.
 While at least one will be a little more quirky and demonstrate artistic design and space age mathematics and physics in action, our geodesic dome home.
 (Pictured right)

 Lot #13 is a special plot that has been designated as the "Hermitage".
 A simple peaceful place on the lake, away from the greater community.
 A simple dwelling in the style of a Monk's Hermitage.
-With nothing more than 4 walls and a small bathroom wet area.
+With nothing more than 4 walls.
 This dwelling is freely available to any person where their faith determines a minimalist approach to life and living.

-At the heart of the community space between the North and South Hamlets is the Civic Center.
-Discover what the Civic centre offers to the community.
-There are two 7m Gazebos either side of the 4 metre swimming pool.
-Attached to the Civic Centre is the large community amenities block with washing machines, bathing and toilets.
-And at the front of the civic centre is the alfresco dining area deck attached to the community kitchen.
+At the heart of the community space between the North and South Hamlets is the Town Centre.
+Discover what the Town Centre offers the community.
+There will be two 7 m Gazebos either side of the swimming pool.
+Attached to the Town Centre is the large community amenities block with washing machines, bathing and toilets.
+And at the front of the town centre is the alfresco dining area deck attached to the community kitchen.

 Learn how you can become a friend of Kirra while remembering somebody you know or knew.
 All while help us to make this world a better place.